Space API Reference

 Common Methods

-Section titled “Common Methods”navigate(path: string)
+Section titled “Common Methods”navigate(path: string, options?)

-path(string): The path to navigate to, relative to the current space
+path(string): The path to navigate to, relative to the current spaceoptions(object, optional): Navigation optionstarget(string, optional): Where to open the navigation target"_self"(default): Open in the current tab"_blank": Open in a new tab

 Supported Path Formats: